-2. Highlight the Wi-Fi network (SSID) you would like to connect to and click Connect.
+2. Highlight the wireless network (SSID) you would like to connect to and click Connect.

 3. The Wireless Network Connection box will appear.
-Enter the WPA-PSK Wi-Fi password and click Connect.
+Enter the WPA-PSK passphrase and click Connect.

 It may take 20-30 seconds to connect to the wireless network.
 If the connection fails, please verify that the WPA-PSK settings are correct.
-The Wi-Fi password must be exactly the same as on the wireless router.
+The WPA-PSK passphrase must be exactly the same as on the wireless router.